tinay23/GoCrazy12/What_is_important_to_you/readme.md

 him up crying and my dad decided to call it a day and took me home bcs I was really upset after what happened.So yeah he means a lot to me and is very important to me.

+current path:  /Users/student/Desktop/YanitProject/what_is_important_to_you
+previous path:  /Users/student/Desktop/YanitProject/Screenshots
+next path:  /Users/student/Desktop/YanitProject/Where_are_you_going